trackow/hk25-teams/hk25-StCu/notes.md

    - The spectrum is a function of total wavenumber $k^2=k_x^2+k_y^2$
    - Two characteristic lengthscales are derived from the spectrum:
       - peak wavelength $\lambda_1$ can be interpreted as the approximate diameter of mesoscale convective cells
-      - wavelength where the spectrum deviates from power law (characteristic for smallest scales) $\lambda_2$ can be interpreted as the typical size of clouds inside the cells.
+      - wavelength where the spectrum deviates from power law (which is usually observed at the smallest scales) $\lambda_2$ can be interpreted as the typical size of clouds inside the cells.

 #### [Wood et al. 2008](https://doi.org/10.1029/2007JD009371): variance of band-pass filtered IR brightness temperature

-This metric was designed to detect pockets of open cells which exhibit higher mesoscale variability than their surrounding.
+This metric was designed to detect pockets of open cells (POC) which exhibit higher mesoscale variability than their surrounding in the GOES IR satellite imagery.

-- A discrete wavelet transform is used as a method of band-pass filtering.
+A discrete wavelet transform is used as a method of band-pass filtering.

 - Select a wavelet function and order.
 In practice, the order corresponds to the specific range of scales.
 - Apply a discrete wavelet transform to each row of a 2D matrix and replace the values by the transform coefficients of the selected order.
 - Repeat the operation for the columns.